apereo/cas/.github/PULL_REQUEST_TEMPLATE.md

 Do not submit pull requests without tests that verify or reproduce your intended use case.
 The pull request will most likely be automatically closed immediately, unless the change is extremely trivial.

+If your change-set introduces a new CAS feature or improvement, please consider starting discussion with the project to see if your patch can be accepted and maintained by project owners and maintainers.
+Unless your change is extremely trivial and has been through proper review and is sponsored by a project maintainer, please do not spend time modifying code and configuration in a proposed pull request.

+For more information, please see [this page](https://apereo.github.io/cas/developer/Contributor-Guidelines.html).